Last updated on June 29, 2022 1:36 am

 You might have heard that stainless steel doesn’t rust.
 While stainless steel is highly resistant to rust, the notion that it will never corrode isn’t entirely true.
 Given enough time and exposure to the elements, even stainless steel begins to degrade.

-The only real way to prevent hand tools from rusting is to properly store and care for them.
-Place your tools in a cool and dry place or put desiccant inside your toolbox or rolling tool bag to absorb excess moisture.
+Store your tools in a cool and dry place and put desiccant inside your toolbox or rolling tool bag to absorb excess moisture.

-Rust: What is rust and how does it form?
+Rust: What is rust and how does the corrosion form?

 Rust is that unsightly reddish-brown flaky coating that forms on metal surfaces as a result of a chemical reaction.

-Rust isn’t like fungi that spread once it forms.
-Rather, rust is a kind of corrosion that occurs when elements like iron in metal interact with oxygen either by getting wet or by being exposed to air moisture.
+Rust isn’t like bamboo that spreads out.
+Rust is corrosion that occurs when elements like iron in metal interact with oxygen either by getting wet or by being exposed to air moisture.

 The most common type of rust is called ferrous oxide.
 Other elements such as copper and zinc can also oxidize, not necessarily forming rust, but can result in gradual color change.

-A good example of this is the Statue of Liberty which was originally brown since it was made from copper but is now bluish-green because of oxidation.
+A phenomenal example of this is the Statue of Liberty which was originally brown as it is made from copper but is now bluish-green because of oxidation.

 Tools that are prone to rust

-Basically, as long as a tool is made of metal, it’s prone to rust.
+As long as a tool is made from metal,the surface and components are prone to rusting.

 Outside of chemically treating metal to be highly resistant against corrosion (E.G galvanization, powder coating, etc.), which can be rather costly.

-The next best thing to do is to know which tools are more prone to rusting so as to be able to take the necessary precautions to avoid it and increase your tools’ lifespan.
+The next best thing to do is to know which tools are more prone to rusting so that you can take the necessary precautions to avoid buildup and increase your tools’ useable lifespan.

 - Garden tools.
-Garden tools are one of the most prone to rusting since they’re usually in contact with either water and moisture.
-Tools like trowels, shovels, and gardening forks should always be thoroughly dried before storing.
+Garden tools are the most prone tools subject to rusting since the metal surfaces are in contact with mud, water, and rain.
+Tools like trowels, shovels, and gardening forks should always be thoroughly dried before being stored in the garden shed or garage.

 - Cutting tools.
 Depending on what you’re cutting, these tools can rust if left undried after coming into contact with oxygenated liquid.
-Rust forming on cutting tools makes them unreliable, often dulling blades and edges, taking away the ability to cut effectively.
-Rusting saws can also leave a brown tannish on your wood if not clean.
+Rust forming on cutting tools makes tools unreliable, often dulling blades and edges, taking away the ability to cut effectively.
+Rusting saws can also leave a brown tannish on your finished workpiece if not clean.

 - Striking tools.
-Striking tools like ball-peen hammers, framing hammers, and chisels can still rust and it’s important that they don’t because these tools rely on their integrity to properly and safely function.
-Rust formations can offset striking faces and compromises strength, making the material more brittle and prone to breaking.
+Striking tools like ball-peen hammers, framing hammers, and chisels can still rust, but make sure to keep the surfaces clean because these tools need care and integrity to properly and safely function.
+Rust formations can offset striking with a slippery surface.

-Rust is a very persistent problem that some tool owners constantly fight against.
-While there’s no surefire way to completely stop rusting, there are several easy steps that you can take in order to prevent and remove it.
+Rust is a persistent problem that tool owners constantly fight against.
+While there’s no surefire way to completely stop rusting, there are several easy steps that you can take in order to prevent and remove the stain of rust from developing.

 More information: